 If you look at Amazon’s retail website in 2001, it essentially worked as a single, monolithic application.
 The lack of application flexibility made developers struggle while untangling dependencies when upgrading or scaling the services.
 As a result, Amazon struggled to meet the needs of its rapidly growing customer base.

 To solve this issue, the Amazon development team split the large, monolithic application into smaller, independent services managed and handled by separate developer teams.
-Amazon's efforts eventually led to the creation of a highly decoupled, service-oriented architecture that we now refer to as microservices architecture.
-These changes made Amazon overcome all of its scalability and service outage problems and hit a market cap of $1.7 million.
-The image below is a visual representation of the microservices architecture deployed by Amazon in 2008.
+Amazon’s efforts eventually led to the creation a highly decoupled, service-oriented architecture that we now refer to as microservices architecture.

 Netflix started its movie streaming business in 2007.
-Within just a year, it started facing severe scalability issues and service outages.
+It started facing severe scalability issues and service outages within just a year.
 In 2008, Netflix failed to ship DVDs to customers for three consecutive days.
-This is when they decided to switch to a distributed cloud system with Amazon Web Services (AWS) as the cloud provider.
+This was when they decided to switch to a distributed cloud system with Amazon Web Services (AWS) as the cloud provider.